 Who Regulates Attorney Advertising?

 The American Bar Association sets national rules about what lawyers can and cannot do, but lawyers may also be limited further depending on their state of operations.
+For example, the New York attorney advertising rules and far more complex.

 Per the ABA Rule 7.2 on Communications Concerning a Lawyer’s Services, any platform may be used to market a lawyer, but there are limitations about what can be shared.